Honors Program

 Honors capstone experiences

 All honors students must complete an honors capstone experience.
-Regardless of the specific capstone type (e.g., study abroad, internship, research thesis), all honors students are expected to complete an independent project, write a report describing the project and present the project to a committee of two faculty members.
+Regardless of the specific capstone type (e.g., education abroad, internship, research thesis), all honors students are expected to produce a written document describing and synthesizing their capstone experience.
+In addition, they present and explain their written document to a committee of two faculty members.
 Get information about the capstone requirements.

 Graduating with honors

+There are two types of honors graduation distinction available to BSPH honors students: graduation with honors in public health and graduation with honors research distinction in public health.
 Students who complete an honors research thesis plus required honors course requirements, and maintain a minimum 3.4 GPA, are eligible to graduate with honors research distinction in public health.
-Students who complete the honors internship or honors field experience (study abroad) plus required honors course requirements, and maintain a minimum 3.4 GPA, are eligible to graduate with honors in public health.
+Students who complete the honors internship or honors field experience (education abroad) plus required honors course requirements, and maintain a minimum 3.4 GPA, are eligible to graduate with honors in public health.
+More details are available in Section 8.0 of the Undergraduate Student Handbook.